Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Change log ==
+= 4.3.4 =
+* Fix: Mailchimp for CF7 compatibility
+* Tweak: hide license key
+* Tweak: added filter to allow to manipulate script output
+* Fix: embedded analytics script triggered before consent because regex didn't match the script after PHPcs changes
+* Fix: condition on Cookie Policy text field caused field not to be shown when both CCPA and PIPEDA apply
+* Tweak: renamed TGM library classes to prevent conflicts with incorrectly implemented TGM libary in some themes

+= 4.3.3 =
+* Fix: the "all" region was skipped in a region check

+= 4.3.2 =
+* Improvement: make pages creation an explicit user action

 = 4.3.1 =
 * MPDF package update
 * removed divs in legal documents, in favour of p tags.